0xAX/linux-insides/interrupts/interrupts-8.md

 apic_write(APIC_SPIV, value);
 ```

-After we have enabled `APIC` for the bootstrap processor, we return to the `init_ISA_irqs` function and in the next step we initalize legacy `Programmable Interrupt Controller` and set the legacy chip and handler for the each legacy irq:
+After we have enabled `APIC` for the bootstrap processor, we return to the `init_ISA_irqs` function and in the next step we initialize legacy `Programmable Interrupt Controller` and set the legacy chip and handler for the each legacy irq:

 ```C
 legacy_pic->init(0);